ik9999/popupsearch/README.md

 # PopupSearch

-Chrome extension with popup window for searching in google
+Chrome/Chromium extension with popup window for searching in google

 ## Development